 The Company capitalizes certain legal, accounting and other third-party fees that are directly associated with in-process equity financings as other assets until such financings are consummated.
-After consummation of the equity financing, these costs are recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering or as a reduction to the carrying value of preferred stock issued, if such stock is classified outside of stockholders' equity (deficit).
-As of December 31, 2013, the Company recorded \$743 in deferred offering costs in the accompanying consolidated balance sheet in contemplation of a probable 2014 equity financing.
+After consummation of the equity financing, these costs are recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering or as a reduction to the carrying value of preferred stock issued.
+As of December 31, 2013 and March 31, 2014 (unaudited), the Company recorded \$743 and \$1,340, respectively, of deferred offering costs, included in other assets in the accompanying consolidated balance sheet in contemplation of a probable 2014 equity financing.
 Should the equity financing no longer be considered probable of being consummated, the deferred offering costs would be expensed immediately as a charge to operating expenses in the consolidated statement of operations.
 The Company did not record any deferred offering costs as of December 31, 2012.